vivaxgen/vvg-box/README.rst

 can be symbolic links to any repository in the ``envs/`` directory, which can be updated by pulling the respective repository.

-The vivaxGEN Base utility also provides some command line tools as follows:
+The vivaxGEN Box utility also provides some command line tools as follows:

 ``export-environment.sh``
     This script can be used to export the micromamba environment files.